 The primary purpose or objective of the Project is to refine bitumen into value-added fuels (gasoline, diesel, some ultra-low sulphur diesel, and jet fuel) for export to Asia to meet their demand for a stable supply of these fuels.
+Currently, China is adding approximately the same amount of refining capacity annually, as what the Project will produce.
+The refinery will supply just one year's growth in refined fuel consumption in a country like China.
+If the Project is not built in Canada, it is likely to be built in Asia.
 The need to develop a refinery project in Kitimat is driven by a number of fundamental economic and social considerations.
 Canada is a major producer and exporter of energy, including in the form of crude oil.
 The development of the oil sands in Alberta has depended on exports to markets in the United States that are now oversupplied with heavy crude oil from Canada, Venezuela and Mexico, resulting in reduced producer netback prices and lower provincial and federal royalty incomes.
 New markets are being explored by both governments and producers, with the most attractive markets being sales to the Pacific Rim and East Asian countries.
 Building domestic, value-added industries such as oil refining are considered nation-building projects, and will result in employment, economic and trade-building skill benefits.
 According to the Proponent's financial forecast, within 10 years of production this Project is expected to provide \$1 billion per year in new taxes to regional, provincial and federal governments.